PRACTICE TESTS FOR ILLINOIS DRIVER’S PERMITS

 All children under the age of 12 years must be under the watchful eye of an adult at all times.

 Are you or a loved one an avid reader and unable to access the library?
 Our Outreach program may be able to help!
 We can set up a pre-selected gathering of books so that a family member or caregiver can pick them up.
-Call Sarah at 944-6452 for information and to set this up.
+Call Lori at 944-6452 for information and to set this up.

 Field Trip Pack: Available for three-week checkout